rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 4xx | Failed transaction.
 Wrong parameter sent.
 Follow the `error_message` and check your parameter | "transaction_details.gross_amount is not equal to the sum of item_details"
 5xx | Failed transaction.
 Midtrans internal error.
 This is temporary.
 Retry again later. | "Sorry, we encountered internal server error.
 We will fix this soon."

-## 3. Opening 3DS authentication page
+## 3. Opening 3DS Authentication Page
 To open 3DS authentication page on merchant frontend, display the `redirect_url` retrieved from previous step.
 The redirect URL is displayed using `MidtransNew3ds.authenticate` or `MidtransNew3ds.redirect` function in [MidtransNew3DS JS library](https://api.midtrans.com/v2/assets/js/midtrans-new-3ds.min.js).

 ### Open 3DS Authentication Page JS Implementation